 Wix vs. Weebly Conclusion

-If you decide that using an all-inclusive website builder is right for you, then I would get out of the mindset of finding “the best” – and instead think through what you need now – and what you hope to do in the future.
+However, if you’ve decided that using an all-inclusive website builder is right for you, I would get out of the mindset of finding “the best” – and instead, think through what you need now – and what you hope to do in the future.

 If you’re interested in taking a quiz to help sort your goals/preferences – take my website builder quiz here.